I LOVE this easy DIY Upholstered Entryway Bench Build Plan made with cheap turned legs. It’s a beautiful bench you can paint or stain.

 Or this beautiful DIY Chunky Leg Farmhouse Bench for inside your house.

 Feeling inspired?
-Get out there and make your own Easy Modern Farmhouse DIY Entryway Bench.
+Grab the printable Quick and Easy DIY Entryway Bench Build Plan and get building.
 Have fun and let me know if you have questions.
 Don’t forget to sign up for the Abbotts At Home email newsletter to get DIY, Remodeling, and Crafty ideas in your inbox.